Adult Children of Emotionally Immature ParentsAs a child, I often found myself in one of three painful situations:

 TLDR: If you can relate to anything even remotely similar to the above, you need to read Adult Children of Emotionally Immature Parents (ACEIP).

-Granted, the challenges of my youth led to my becoming an independent, highly resourceful, supremely level-headed human who springs into effective, decisive action in times of intense crisis and life or death situations.
 But what I didn’t realize was the wear and tear they had on my sense of self worth, my ability to set healthy boundaries, my inability to grow (personally and professionally) beyond a certain level… and so many other areas of my life.

-Note that ACEIP is not a blame session that goes “all in” on the parent or guardian and trashes them for what they did to us.
+If you’re wondering, ACEIP isn’t a blame session that goes “all in” on the parent or guardian and trashes them for what they did to us.
 Instead, it explains that having an emotionally immature (EI) parent is surprisingly common (no matter your ethnicity or background).
-And it tells us how to cope, heal from that trauma, and thrive.

 In fact, the Introduction states: